 This area was demolished in 2009 so the Hotel could be moved for BNSF Railway’s environmental remediation scam.

-The rear elevation also has balconies,with stairs descending from both floors to the back yard.
-The front balconies shade the first floor, which has entrances to the restaurant, the Hotel lobby and a storefront.
+The rear elevation also has verandas,with stairs descending from both floors to the back yard.
+The front verandas shade the first floor, which has entrances to the restaurant, the Hotel lobby and a storefront.
 Stairs go from the east end of the second floor balcony to the side yard.

 The entry doors and large-paned commercial windows with transoms appear to be original.
 Single hung windows, mostly arranged in groups of three, are found on upper floors.

 The front portion of the first floor has three main spaces, each with a separate entry.
 The largest, encompassing the entire west side of the building, is the restaurant, with a bar and banquet room in the rear addition.
-The restaurant and bar have been remodelled and reconfigured several times over the years.
+The restaurant and bar hwere remodeled and reconfigured several times over the years.

 The centre doorway leads to a small Hotel lobby.
 To the right is a store space, which was for many years Glick Henry’s drug store.
 Known as The Palm, it featured sodas, confections, ice cream and tobacco.